 2. Proper Watering

 Proper irrigation practices can help prevent verticillium wilt.
-Ensure proper drainage and avoid excessive irrigation to reduce stress on plants.
+Ensure proper drainage and avoid excessive irrigation to reduce plant stress.

-Overwatering or poor drainage can also worsen the disease by creating favorable conditions for fungal growth.
+Overwatering or poor drainage can worsen the disease.
+These conditions create a favorable environment for fungal growth.

 Also, avoid overhead watering.
 Use drip irrigation or soaker hoses to deliver water directly to the root zone.
 This will help reduce the spread of fungal spores.